 Students who fail to earn the required cumulative college GPA of 2.0 will be placed on warning during the next semester they enroll in the college.
 Students in all programs of study who are placed on probation will be reviewed at the end of the semester.
 Students who fail to attain a cumulative GPA of 2.0 or greater will lose federal and state aid eligibility.
 Developmental coursework grades will not be calculated in the cumulative GPA requirement.

-Following a review, a student who has failed to meet satisfactory academic progress will be notified by letter or email of the resulting ineligibility for federal or state funds.
+Following a review, a student who has failed to meet satisfactory academic progress will be notified by email of the resulting ineligibility for federal or state funds.
+Students may also log into their MyMTC account and access MyFinancialAid to view their most recent Satisfactory Academic Progress (SAP) status.
 Future awards will be canceled upon becoming ineligible.
 To receive consideration for reinstatement of federal or state assistance, a student will need to submit a Satisfactory Academic Progress (SAP) appeal to the Office of Student Financial Services.

 Re-Establishing Eligibility for Financial Aid